GeoArkadeep/Stresslog/README.md

 ### Guidelines for Contributions
 ✅ **Pull Requests are Welcome:** If you have an improvement, bug fix, or feature, send a PR.
 ❌ **No Code-Style Requirements:** We don’t enforce a specific coding style—if the tests pass, your code is valid.

-## Code of Conduct

-This project follows a simple rule: **Don’t be evil.**

-- Be respectful when engaging with maintainers and other contributors.

-That’s it.
-Play nice, write good code, and we’ll all get along fine. 🚀

 ## Acknowledgements